Thomas Rhoads: Life in California

 Upon arrival, Rhoads worked at Sutter's Fort during the California Gold Rush.
 After the death of his wife Elizabeth, he continued his westward work and was later involved in transporting gold back to the Utah Territory to support the church's economy, specifically the Deseret Mint.

 Return to Utah

 In 1849, Rhoads led a company of nearly fifty people from Sacramento to the Salt Lake Valley, returning with gold to aid the LDS Church's finances.
 In 1853, he became the first white man to winter in the valley that would become Oakley, Utah, where he is commemorated by a local monument.

 The Lost Rhoades Mine

 Rhoads is closely associated with the Lost Rhoades Mine legend.
 In 1852, Brigham Young reportedly commissioned Rhoads to retrieve gold from mines whose location was shared with him by Ute leaders, particularly Chief Walkara, under the promise that it would only benefit the church.
 Rhoads made multiple secret trips into the Uinta Mountains, and stories of lost Spanish mines and treasure have surrounded his name ever since, though the mine's existence remains unproven.

+Chicken Creek Massacre

+Brigham Young sent Thomas as a Lieutenant of the Mormon Battalion to investigate the reported massacre of Spanish Miners by the Ute Indians at Chicken Creek (Levan, UT).
+Maps of mines in the Uintahs were discovered in the saddle bags.
+Although, it's not known whether Thomas had mined any of these mines.
+It's accepted that his Son, Caleb B. Rhoades did throughout his life.